Tredoku Patterns: Examples of tredoku patterns

 \section{Examples of tredoku patterns}

 This section provides examples of tredoku patterns for many combinations of parameters; this establishes Theorem~\ref{thm:main}~(iii).
+We begin by exhibiting tredoku patterns for all parameters with four or fewer leaves.
+After dealing with sporadic examples, we then show how the tredoku patterns with four leaves can be extended to patterns with a larger number of leaves, showing that all the parameters claimed by Theorem~\ref{thm:main}~(iii) are possible.

 First, consider tredoku patterns with $\tau$ tiles and no leaves; these are the parameters in the bottom row of Figure~\ref{fig:graph}.
 Theorem~\ref{thm:main} asserts that such patterns occur when $\tau=9$, or when $\tau$ is a multiple of $3$ with $\tau\geq 15$.
-Examples for $\tau=9$ and $\tau=15$ are drawn in Figure~\ref{fig:small0}, and examples for $\tau=18+3i$ for $i=0,1,2$ are drawn in Figure~\ref{fig:infinite0}.
-Examples when $\tau=18+3i$ for any larger integer $i$ may be constructed by extending the central repeating section of the pattern.
+Examples for $\tau=9$ and $\tau=15$ are drawn in Figure~\ref{fig:small0}, and examples for $\tau=9+3i$ for $i=3,4,5$ are drawn in Figure~\ref{fig:infinite0}.
+Examples when $\tau=9+3i$ for any larger integer $i$ may be constructed by extending the central repeating section of the pattern.
+So Theorem~\ref{thm:main}~(iii) follows when $\ell=0$.